-Clarence Street, between Icomm Drive and West Street, provides sidewalks on both sides of the road north of Nelson Street.
+Clarence Street, between Icomm Drive and West Street, provides pedestrian facilities on both sides of the road north of Nelson Street.
 South of Nelson Street sidewalk is only provided on the west side, as rail siding occupies the east side.